Phase 2

 • For those with operations with open cases/grievances on deforestation, conversion, and associated human rights abuses in their own operations and supply chains/financed projects, ensure these are ceased until the harms have been fully remediated

-• Have a publicly available grievance mechanisms through which external stakeholders can raise concerns/grievances on deforestation, conversion, and associated human rights abuse risks throughout their operations, supply chains, and financed projects as a minimum
+• Have publicly available grievance mechanisms through which external stakeholders can raise concerns/grievances on deforestation, conversion, and associated human rights abuse risks throughout their operations, supply chains, and financed projects as a minimum

 • Provide remediation for any environmental or social harms caused